Ravenbrook/mps/procedure/review.rst

 .................

-_`.brainstorm.choose`: The leader chooses 3-6 major defects or groups of major defects (see `guide.review.class.major`_) found in review.
+_`.brainstorm.choose`: The leader chooses 3-6 major defects or groups of `major defects`_ found in review.
 They makes this choice based on their importance and his own experience of which defects can be most profitably attacked.

 5.6.2.
 In The Meeting